 I think it is important to make the student enthusiastic (and maintain it) for the Dutch language, and to not only to focus on the things that the student still needs to learn, but also to focus on the things that are already going well.

-After my Communication study in Utrecht, I worked in this field for 20 years.
-A few years ago I took on a new challenge.
-After studying at the Pedagogical Academy I started working in primary education.
-In addition, I started as an NT2 teacher.
-Teaching both adults and children in the field of NT2 gives me a lot of satisfaction.
+In addition, I started working as an NT2 teacher.
+Teaching both adults and children in the field of NT2, gives me great satisfaction.
 With decisiveness and empathy I try to bring out the best in people.
-The international environment in which I operate and that I experience at Kickstart School is enormously enriching and inspiring.
+The international environment in which I operate at Kickstart School is enormously enriching and inspiring.